pikulet/school-notes/README.md

 ## CS2107 Introduction to Information Security

 My notes were based on the slides and actual lectures attended.
-They used to contain the reading links from the slides but these were removed when I read through them.